tektoncd/pipeline/roadmap-2019.md

 swappable in the future.
 This work has not yet been designed at this time, so there's a great opportunity in the community to pick up this work and make it shine.

+## Security

+Security requirements inform much of the overall Tekton pipelines design, but we still have lots of work to do.
+Declarative pipelines should make it possible to automatically vet delivery systems for compliance, secure software supply chains, auditability and other key features.

+## SCM

+Software Change Management systems are the start of any CI/CD system.
+Tekton supports the git protocol today with simple authentication requirements, but this is just the beginning.
+Users expect an SCM system to provide features like:

+- Code review management
+- Issue tracking
+- Pre-submit unit and integration testing
+- Linting
+- and more!

+Tekton should abstract these interactions (and providers!) away so Task authors can focus on adding value rather than implementing API wrappers.

 ## Community library